badsectorlabs/ludus/docs/docs/using-ludus/blueprints.md

 | `ludus blueprint unshare group <id> <groupName...>` | Unshare from groups |
 | `ludus blueprint rm <id>` | Delete a blueprint |

-## Self-contained bundles
+## Directory Structure

-Each blueprint is stored as a self-contained bundle: pinned galaxy role versions plus copies of any local roles and template build configs.
+Each blueprint is stored on disk as a small directory holding its range config and dependency manifest.
 Applying it always produces the same range.

 ```
 <ludus_install_path>/blueprints/<record-id>/
-├── blueprint.yml         # display metadata
+├── blueprint.yml      # display metadata (imported blueprints only)
 ├── range-config.yml   # the range config
-├── requirements.yml      # auto-generated; pins galaxy role versions
+├── requirements.yml   # galaxy roles and collections, and license-gated roles
-├── roles/                # copies of any local Ansible roles
-├── templates/            # copies of any custom Packer template build dirs
-└── subscription_refs.yml # subscription role names (when applicable)
+└── thumbnail.png      # optional display thumbnail
 ```

 ### Export and import